What is PCI Evol Biol?

-PCI Evol Biol is the first community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.
+PCI Evol Biol is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

-PCI Evol Biol is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
-It is, of course, possible, for authors to then submit their recommended preprint to a traditional journal, but this is not the goal of PCI Evol Biol.
+PCI Evol Biol is not designed to be a free peer reviewing service for authors aiming to improve their articles before submission to a journal, although, of course, it remains possible to submit a recommended preprint to a traditional journal.

-PCI Evol Biol is transparent: Reviews and recommendations (for preprints) and recommendations (for postprints) are freely available for consultation.
+- PCI Evol Biol is transparent: reviews and recommendations (for unpublished articles) and recommendations (for published articles) are freely available for consultation.
 Recommendations are signed by the recommenders.
-Reviews may also be signed if the reviewers agree to do so.
+Reviews may also be signed if the reviewers agree to do so

 Managing board of PCI Evol Biol

 Tatiana Giraud (Orsay, ESE, France)

 Frédéric Guillaume (University of Helsinki, Finland)

 Ruth Hufbauer (Fort Collins, Colorado S. Univ., USA)

 Sara Magalhaes (University of Lisbon, Portugal)